lbilli/Jib.jl/README.md

 [IB API](https://interactivebrokers.github.io/tws-api/),
 which is based on an asynchronous communication model over TCP.

+The package was firt developed by lbilli in [Jib.jl](https://github.com/lbilli/Jib.jl). lbilli still maintains his package and APIs and functionalities are integrated into InteractiveBrokers.jl.

+What are the differences with Jib.jl then?
+1. InteactiveBrokers.jl is published to Julia's General Repository.
+2. DataFrame integration is done through an extension, allowing to keep the same API as Jib.jl but with lighter dependencies if you don't need DataFrames per se.
+3. User-provided callbacks can have an optional object upon which to dispatch. (see example below)

+The developement of InteractiveBrokers.jl was first motivated to integrate InteractiveBrokers with [Lucky.jl](https://github.com/oliviermilla/Lucky.jl) trading framework.

 ### Installation
 To install from Julia General Repository:
 ```julia